Toni Childs: 1994–1997: The Woman's Boat and The Very Best of

-2003-present: "Because You're Beautiful" and Keep the Faith
+2003–present: "Because You're Beautiful" and Keep the Faith

 Eve Ensler, the founder of V-Day, met Childs in early 2003 when Childs was performing in a production of Ensler's The Vagina Monologues in Kauai, Hawaii.
 Ensler was already a fan of Childs's music, which she claims had a profound impact on her and had been a lifeline.
 Ensler asked Childs to write an anthem for her documentary V-Day: Until the Violence Stops.
 Childs wrote and released a song entitled "Because You're Beautiful", which was awarded the 2004 Emmy Award for Outstanding Original Music and Lyrics.

-Childs resided in Hawaii where she made a recovery from Graves' disease and has slowly re-entered into performing live and recording.
-In a surprise appearance, in October 2006, Childs took the stage at Darcy's Pub in Victoria, British Columbia at an "open mic" night.
+Childs resided in Hawaii where she made a recovery from Graves' disease and slowly re-entered into performing live and recording.
+At a surprise appearance in October 2006, Childs took the stage at Darcy's Pub in Victoria, British Columbia, at an "open mic" night.

-She has recorded an album entitled Keep the Faith, which has seen her once again team up with David Ricketts who collaborated with her on her critically acclaimed debut album 20 years earlier.
-The album drew heavily from material Childs wrote in the mid-1990s and she has stated that Keep the Faith is "an apt title given personal and world events".
-It consisted of eleven new songs and the track "Because You're Beautiful".
+She has recorded an album entitled Keep the Faith, which has seen her once again team with David Ricketts who collaborated with her on her debut album 20 years earlier.
+The album drew heavily from material Childs wrote in the mid–1990s and she has stated that Keep the Faith is "an apt title given personal and world events".
+It consists of eleven new songs and the track "Because You're Beautiful".
 Originally available direct from the artist, Keep the Faith is distributed on general release in the United States by 429 Records (part of the Savoy group of record companies) as of January 2009.
 It is also available in New Zealand, distributed by MGM Distribution Pty Ltd. The album was released in Australia in August 2008, featuring first single "One Life".
-Childs performed a concert tour of the country in September 2008, and again there (with Jackson Browne) in February/March 2009.
+Childs performed a concert tour of the country in September 2008 and again there (with Jackson Browne) in February/March 2009.

 Personal life

-In April 2012 Childs moved from her island home of Hawaii to Australia and is now living in Byron Bay, New South Wales.

 In 2013, she contributed a foreword to 101 Vagina, a crowd-funded book published in Melbourne and designed to break down taboos surrounding the female body.

+Childs became an Australian citizen in March 2022.